mtamc/and-collect/README.md

         oldRemoteData
 ```

 This is how `custom` is implemented.
 (The LSP's inferred signature was used.
-Feedback or experimentation should be gathered to ensure this is the lack of higher-kinded types aren't causing any weird gotchas.)
+Feedback or experimentation should be gathered to ensure the lack of higher-kinded types aren't causing any weird gotchas.)

 ```elm
 custom :